Some remarks on the comparability of ideals in semirings: Introduction

-Another family for semirings which have linearly ordered prime ideals is the family of divided semidomains introduced in \cite{BehzadipourNasehpour2018} (see Corollary \ref{dividedLO}).
+Another family of commutative semirings which have linearly ordered prime ideals is the family of divided semidomains introduced in \cite{BehzadipourNasehpour2020} (see Corollary \ref{dividedLO}).
 Finally, in Theorem \ref{dividedchar}, we prove that a semidomain $S$ is divided if and only if for each $x,y \in S$, either $x|y$ or $y|x^n$ for some $n \geq 1$.